 The first step towards being able to move and shoot is being able to move, then shoot.
 Moving then shooting is an incredibly practical skill for self defense and competitive shooting, and it can be easily practiced at home during dry fire or at a shooting bay.

 The first step towards being able to move and shoot is being able to move, then shoot.
-Moving then shooting is an incredibly practical skill for self defense and competitive shooting, and it can be easily practiced at home during dry fire or at a shooting bay.
+Moving then shooting is an incredibly practical skill for self defense and competitive shooting, and it can be easily practiced at home during dry fire practice or at a shooting bay in live fire.
 The more room you have, the better, which turns it into a pretty good cardio workout in addition to shooting practice.

 John Vlieger is an excellent USPSA shooter, and he reviews one of his shooting drills for practicing lateral movement.

 Set up two “fault lines” (lines on the ground) or any measurable point on the ground, in a way that allows you to move back and forth, parallel to the range’s 180.
 You can use just markers on the ground, or you can use a physical object as a fault line, forcing you to stop without crashing into an object.

 Run back and forth between the two fault lines, putting one or two shots on target upon arriving to each fault line.

 Be mindful of the muzzle.
 It is very easy to break the 180 rule when working on moving and shooting.
 Always keep the muzzle pointed down range.

 Any drill will get stale after a while, especially as you become proficient in the drill.
 Here’s some ways to improve the drill and make it more challenging or simply different to focus on different skills.

 Move to the outside of the fault line